Procurement Process Optimization with Python

 Problem Statement

-As a Store Manager of a mid-size retail location, you are in charge of setting the replenishment quantity in the ERP.
+As a Store Manager at a mid-sized retail location, you are responsible for setting replenishment quantities in the ERP.

-For each SKU, when the inventory level is below a certain threshold your ERP is sending an automatic Purchase Order (PO) to your supplier.
+For each SKU, when the inventory level is below a certain threshold, your ERP sends an automatic Purchase Order (PO) to your supplier.

-You need to balance the constraints of stock capacity, transportation costs and cost of inventory to fix the right quantity for your PO.
+You need to balance stock capacity, transportation costs, and inventory costs to determine the right quantity for your PO.

-• 60 active stock-keeping units (SKU) with a purchasing price ($/carton) and a yearly sales quantity (Cartons/year)
+- 60 active stock-keeping units (SKUs) with a purchasing price ($/carton) and a yearly sales quantity (Cartons/year)

 To simplify the comprehension, let’s introduce some notations